Spinal Stenosis Treatment & Management

 Simotas and colleagues noted that 12 of 49 patients treated conservatively with incorporation of analgesics, physical therapy, and epidural steroid injection reported sustained improvement.[40]

-Although epidural steroids have been used for stenosis, their success rate has been low.
-Physical therapy with traction and strengthening exercises helps relieve associated symptoms or muscular spasms and mechanical back pain.
-Unfortunately, most of these approaches only provide temporary relief.
-Decompression and inversion tables have also been used with great initial success and varying amounts of lasting benefit.[41]
+Physical therapy with traction and strengthening exercises helps to relieve associated symptoms or muscular spasms and mechanical back pain.
+Unfortunately, most of these approaches provide only temporary relief.
+Decompression and inversion tables have also been used, with great initial success and varying amounts of lasting benefit.
+[46]

 First-line pharmacotherapy for lumbar spinal stenosis (LSS) includes NSAIDs, which provide analgesia at low doses and quell inflammation at high doses.
 An appropriate therapeutic NSAID plasma level is required to achieve anti-inflammatory benefit.